 Body Scan

-With this practice, you tune in mindfully to your body, one area at a time.
-This is helpful when you’re stressed and tense or if you live with chronic health conditions.
-You can sit in a chair or lie on a couch, bed, or floor; alternately, you can do this anytime you want to release tension and stress and be present with yourself (you can use the time spent standing in line to improve your mental and physical health).
+With body scan mindfulness exercises, you tune in to one body part at a time.
+This is helpful when stressed or if you live with chronic health conditions.
+You can sit in a chair or lie on a couch, bed, or floor.
+Alternatively, you can do this anytime to release tension and be present with yourself (you can use the time spent standing in line to improve your mental and physical health).

 - Turn your attention to your feet, one at a time.
-Curl your toes and hold them that way for a few seconds before releasing.
+Curl your toes and hold them for a few seconds before releasing them.
 Notice how it feels to let go of the tension.

-- Move to your calves, again one at a time.
-Flex them, hold, and release, again noticing how it feels.
+- Move to your calves one at a time.
+Flex them, hold, and release, again noticing how this feels.

 - Progress this way gradually until you reach your head.
-Clench and release your jaw, your forehead muscles.
+Clench and release your jaw and your forehead muscles.

 - End by squeezing your eyes shut and then slowly opening them, choosing one point on which to focus mindfully and recenter yourself.